ehrpg/qstar/docs/character/skills.md

 Temporary [Attribute](/character#attributes) damage **does not** incure any penalties.
-Permanent [Attribute](/character#attributes) damage lowers all associated Skills to the new Attribute rank, until the [Attribute](/character#attributes) damage is restored.
+Permanent [Attribute](/character#attributes) damage lowers all associated Skills to the new Attribute rank, *until* the [Attribute](/character#attributes) damage is restored.

 ## Skill competitions

 Characters compete against each others using skills.
 Unless otherwise stated, the same skill is used for both parties.

+Both parties make a Skill check.
+The party with the higher result wins.
+On a tie, roll again.

 ## Available Skills